-Benjamin Van Voorhees, M.D., M.P.H., head of the Department of Pediatrics at the University of Illinois at Chicago and Physician-in-Chief of Children’s Hospital at University of Illinois, is the study’s principal investigator.
-The research will build on previous studies by Drs.
-Van Voorhees and Tracy Gladstone, Ph.D., co-principal investigator, that investigated the efficacy and effectiveness of the two approaches with support from the National Institute of Mental Health.
-In CATCH-IT, an acronym for Competent Adulthood Transition with Cognitive behavioral Humanistic and Interpersonal Training, teens will participate in a self-directed online learning program.
-In the Prevention of Depression program -- POD -- teens will attend eight weekly and six monthly in-person group therapy sessions led by a clinician.
+Benjamin Van Voorhees, M.D., M.P.H., head of the Department of Pediatrics at the University of Illinois at Chicago and Physician-in-Chief of Children’s Hospital at the University of Illinois, is the study’s principal investigator.
+The research builds on previous studies by Dr. Van Voorhees and Tracy Gladstone, Ph.D., co-principal investigator, that investigated the efficacy and effectiveness of the two approaches with support from the National Institute of Mental Health.

+The study will include a diverse group of more than 500 adolescents ages 13 to 19 from urban, suburban, and rural areas throughout Illinois and Kentucky.
 Under the direction of Drs.
 Van Voorhees and Gladstone, a team of clinicians and researchers will recruit and enroll teens into the study, who will then be randomized and assigned to either the CATCH-IT or POD program.
 Researchers will stay in touch with the teens for 18 months while they complete the programs, measuring if and when a depressive episode develops.